jake-manning/landing-page/README.md

 # landing-page
-The Odin Project - Flexbox final project create a landing page
+Flexbox Landing Page Project

+Final project for using flexbox to create a basic homepage layout